Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/wip/typesystem2.md

 Note that MatchVar(·) is not yet formalized, so it might be used inconsistently.

+I have not worked out how exactly I should implement the MatchVars part.

+**Idea**: Constraint with MatchVar's don't get added to the graph (call them "parametric constraints").
+Only their concrete instances do.

+For first implementation, whenever a new concrete sort is encountered, it is matched against the left and right sides of every parametric constraint.
+But wait... that should only be done for constraints up to the given complexity.

 # Subtyping

 Later: language for saying that a sort is empty, e.g. NonnegReal[shares].